 Is public transportation in Manila safe?

 Manila comes complete, as all major capital cities do, with a selection of public transport on offer.
-These different options cover the vast 1,475 square kilometres of the city, taking you from the historical centre to hotels and attractions.
+These different options cover the vast 1,475 square kilometres of the city, taking you from the historical centre to hotels and attractions, making it easy to get to all the stops on your Manila itinerary.

 Some bus routes are going to be better for you as a tourist than others.
 For example, there’s one route that links Makati and The Fort every ten minutes, which is handy.
 Some are even air-conned (yes, that means some aren’t!).